Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Wasserstein Distances Made Explainable

 \section{Wasserstein Distances Made Explainable}

 We now introduce our proposed method, called ``\mname{}'', for explaining Wasserstein distances in terms of data points and input features. \mname{} applies to a fairly general class of Wasserstein distances ($\mathcal{W}_p$ with arbitrary exponent $p$ and the class of Minkowski distances between pairs of points).
-It also allows the user to flexibly choose the basis for interpretability, as it can produce an attribution in terms of individual instances, input features, latent subspaces (cf.\ \cref{sec:concept-based-xot}), or combinations of these.
-Technically, \mname{} follows a \textit{neuralization-propagation} approach (cf.~\cite{kauffmannClusteringClusterExplanations2024}), where the quantity to be explained, here the Wasserstein distance, is first rewritten as a functionally equivalent neural network, which then guides the explanation process through a purposefully designed backward pass\footnote{Explainable AI methods such as LRP~\cite{bachPixelwiseExplanationsNonlinear2015}, guided GradCAM~\cite{selvarajuGradCAMVisualExplanations2020}, or DeepSHAP~\cite{lundbergUnifiedApproachInterpreting2017} all require the ML model to be a neural network, and they explain by performing a backward pass in the neural network.}.
-The \mname{} procedure is illustrated in \cref{fig:wax-attribution-schematic} and described in detail below.
-In the following, we assume that the distributions $\mu$ and $\nu$ are empirical, i.e. formally defined as $\mu(\xi) = \frac1N \sum_{k=1}^N \delta(\xi - x_k)$, $\nu(\upsilon) = \frac1M \sum_{l=1}^M \delta(\upsilon - y_l)$, where $\delta$ is the Dirac delta function, and $x_k \in \mathbb{R}^d$ and $y_l \in \mathbb{R}^d$ are data points.
-The coupling distribution $\gamma$ can then be represented as a matrix of size $N \times M$.
+It also allows the user to flexibly choose the basis for interpretability, as it can produce an attribution in terms of individual instances, input features, latent subspaces (cf.~\cref{sec:concept-based-xot}), or combinations of these.
+Technically, \mname{} follows a \textit{neuralization-propagation} approach (cf.~\cite{kauffmannClusteringClusterExplanations2024}), where the quantity to be explained, here the Wasserstein distance, is first rewritten as a functionally equivalent neural network, which then guides the explanation process through a purposefully designed backward pass following propagation rules inspired by LRP\footnote{Explainable AI methods such as LRP~\cite{bachPixelwiseExplanationsNonlinear2015}, guided GradCAM~\cite{selvarajuGradCAMVisualExplanations2020}, or DeepSHAP~\cite{lundbergUnifiedApproachInterpreting2017} all require the ML model to have a neural network structure, and they explain by performing a backward pass in this neural network.}.

-\paragraph*{Neuralization} We first identify a neural network structure that reproduces the Wasserstein distance $\mathcal{W}_p$ from the two distributions $\mu$ and $\nu$.
-Specifically, we propose to decompose the Wasserstein distance in \cref{eq:wasserstein} into two layers of computations: